Viviana/connectivecommons.cc/content/projects/_index.md

 * **Community-oriented**: Looking at both online and offline communities, my research uses a place-based perspective in understanding resource inequality across geographical communities, and how the nonprofit sector shapes and is being shaped by place itself.
 In the online playing field, I examine online communities on social media and other online platforms where the public, stakeholders and policymakers interact and engage to advance local wellbeing and policy process.

-* **Commons-focused**: The unit of analysis of my research is the bottom-up “self-governing” phenomenon in which people come together for common good or to some extent address local and public problems through philanthropy, nonprofits, grassroots groups and online networks.
+* **Commons-focused**: The unit of analysis of my research is the bottom-up “self-governing” phenomenon in which people come together for common good or to some extent address local and public problems through philanthropy, nonprofits, grassroots groups and online networks ([Lohmann, 1992](https://journals.sagepub.com/doi/pdf/10.1177/089976409202100308?casa_token=Qo-25JS7Hd8AAAAA:Bn8sVo2IwKZVLJZG4_KaPUROHv-JT0RGnZ_NzWjK1UDp1sdA1boPQ-jTtQvjOCev6xOnLvgRLKFk)).

-* **Connective-driven**: I look at their roles and capacities to make meaningful connections, such as engaging with local communities, leading across sectors, building diffused networks for connective actions, and playing a mediating role to advance policy reforms.
+* **Connective-driven**: I look at their roles and capacities to make meaningful connections, such as engaging with local communities, leading across sectors, building diffused networks for connective actions ([Bennett & Segerberg, 2012](https://www.tandfonline.com/doi/pdf/10.1080/1369118X.2012.670661?casa_token=4gvQS7S8IGYAAAAA:loshlKFSEc5460Zj3dVVKBj1xC1fYhfiKs8F--7BHsQC3pT85GPgWTE0d_nMq0aQRhH3l9uEjSSF)), and playing a mediating role to advance policy reforms ([Berger & Neuhaus, 1996](https://books.google.com/books/about/To_Empower_People.html?id=QpC2QgAACAAJ)); [Bushouse & Mosley, 2018](https://link.springer.com/content/pdf/10.1057/s41309-018-0040-6.pdf)).

 ## Current Projects